ZacTallberg/google-image-scrape-0.3/README.md

 # google-image-scrape
+Attempt to download a {max} # of images from Google Images using: {searchterm}
+Only supports .jpg, .png, and .jpeg
+If you do not include a save location it will default to a new folder in your user's picture folder

+STEPS TO SET UP:
+1) cd to project folder
+2) pipenv install
+3) see commands below

+usage: google_image_scrape.py [-h] [--max int) [(int) ...]]
+                              [--searchterm (string)] [--savedir (string)]
+                              [--delay (float]

-Attempt to download a {max} # of images from Google Images using: {searchterm}; Only supports .jpg, .png, and .jpeg; If you do not include a save location it will default to a new folder in your user's picture folder
+Attempt to download a {max} # of images from Google Images using:
+{searchterm}; Only supports .jpg, .png, and .jpeg; If you do not include a save location it will default to a new folder in your user's picture folder

+optional arguments:
+  -h, --help            show this help message and exit --max (int) [(int) ...]
+                        Max number of images to be downloaded (defaults to 50) --searchterm (string)
+                        Term to search for
+  --savedir (string)    Location to create folder named {searchterm} (if not
+                        assigned, defaults to your user's pictures folder --delay (float)       Number of seconds to wait for Google to serve images, if your success rate is low set this to 1.0 or higher (defaults to 0.3)